We've had nearly a monthlong lull in the Republican presidential debates, but brace yourself — they'll be back soon enough.

 In what has already proven to be one of the wildest primary rides in decades, he says, the debates have helped end some candidacies while throwing others a lifeline.

 "The first debate that Michele Bachmann took part in on June 13, she was really good in it.
 She had this really positive debate performance, so she was the headline.
 All eyes were on her," Schroeder says.
 "As we've gone through this, that focus has shifted greatly among the various candidates.
 Herman Cain was a favorite there for a while.
 Rick Perry, prior to his debate performance, but just as a new candidate, he was the one that all the focus was on."

 Oops.
 A highly embarrassing debate moment for Perry changed all that, and the feeling that his candidacy was finished was almost palpable, says Mitchell McKinney, a political communications professor at University of Missouri-Columbia who has written several books on the presidential election process.

 "Several of this cycle's 'oops' moments have been significant," McKinney says.
-Think also Mitt Romney's $10,000 bet with Perry.
+Think of Mitt Romney's $10,000 bet with Perry.

 And now Rick Santorum, who started out on the fringes in the race, has slowly moved to center stage.
 The former Pennsylvania senator has had no real standout debate moments, but his performance has been credible.

 Often, that's good enough, says Tom Ingram, who served as debate coach for Jon Huntsman before the former Utah governor and ambassador dropped out of the race last month.

 "Frankly, sometimes your goal is just to survive — get out without harm, particularly with these multiparty debates like we've seen so many times in the GOP primaries," says Ingram, who also helped manage campaigns for Tennessee's then-Gov. Lamar Alexander and former Sen. Fred Thompson.